hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/july25.jpg "soup")

-    Distance covered: 99 nm
+    Daily progress: 183 km (99 nm)
-    Distance to Victoria: 3832 nm
+    Distance to Victoria: 7,097 km (3832 nm)

 ##### 0400
 Passed a lighted buoy to the north, been a while since we've crossed structures that aren't other ships.
 Steering was hard at times, last night the wind gave us forwardness, which we need, but it was hard on the hands.
 Downwind sailing requires a lot of focus too, making it even harder.
 Devine is in the habit of making miso soup during his night shifts, for warmth and to calm his stomach.
 I still rely on small slices of Clif Bars, it gives me enough energy to go through 3 hours of steering in the dark.

 ##### 0930
 We have coffee later today, as Devine is too sleepy to wait.
 At this time my body craves the liquid, to revive my flesh and to warm my blood, which is icy cold.
 We are lizard people in need of sun.
 He woke up around 9h30, and was happy to announce that he'd already pre-ground the beans and that the coffee would find its way to me sooner.
 YES.
 I'd already downloaded the weather then, seeing more light winds in our future.
-We'll do our best to stay patient, but it is tough, as we are lying 310 nm away from the entrance buoy.
+We'll do our best to stay patient, but it is tough, as we are lying 574 km (310 nm) away from the entrance buoy.
 So close!
 We've got fuel, but want to keep it.
 We have a small allowance to cross narrow calms and to charge our batteries.

 ##### 1400
 We put on Watchmen, gawked at the cinematography.
 It's nice to be distracted from sailing, for once.
 We needed to have these little movie marathons, it makes our world feel normal.
 We take breaks to peek outside now and again, as the sky is freakin' gorgeous!
 The clouds are puffy and dark on the horizon, but there are none above us.
 We haven't had fog in a while, very glad for clear days of full visibility, it helps brighten our mood.
 Because the seas are calm, I decided to make a small batch of pitas.